-In the tech industry, a lot of people change jobs every few years, I had never really consider it.
-Microsoft was a great place to work and I really enjoyed the people I worked with, so I’d never done that.
-After a particularly relaxing vacation, I decided I was ready for a big new challenge.
+In an industry where people change jobs every few years, I had never really consider it.
+Microsoft was a great place to work and I really enjoyed the people I worked with, and didn’t really have a reason to leave.
+Then on a particularly relaxing vacation I began to think it was time to take on a new challenge.

-Years ago, when I first got an iPhone 3G, I tinkered with app development and created something that many of my friends used.
-It was a lot of fun and so it seemed like going back to iOS development as my big new challenge made a lot of sense and would open up new opportunities to explore.
+Years ago, when I first got an iPhone 3G, I played around a bit with app development and created something that many of my friends used.
+It was a lot of fun and so it seemed like diving into iOS development made a lot of sense and would open up new opportunities to explore.

 Why did you choose Code Fellows?